Vsimpro/TCPEar/README.md

 ## TCP - Ear
-Simple Tool that logs the TCP packets coming in to your machine, specifically from port 22.
+Simple Tool with a horrible name, that logs the TCP packets coming in to your machine.
+Specifically from port 22.

 #### Modification into a specific use case.